Gemmasima/Gemmasima/README.md

 </p>

 ---

----
+<a name="english"></a>

 # Hi there!
 I'm Gemma 👋

-> [!TIP]
+> [!NOTE]
-> **Junior Multiplatform Application Developer (DAM)**
+> **Junior Multiplatform Application Developer**
-> Leveraging over 15 years of experience across business environments and the healthcare sector, focused on digital health (eHealth) solutions.
+> Recently qualified in Multiplatform Application Development (DAM) after more than 15 years of experience in the healthcare sector and business management.
+I am currently continuing my training independently, focusing on application development and the creation of digital health solutions (eHealth).

 ---

 ## 💻 About Me

-A results-driven technical profile combining an extensive background in healthcare administration and clinical environments with software development.
-My primary objective is to bridge the gap between healthcare, business workflows, and technology to build digital solutions that optimize clinical, hospital, and enterprise operations.
+I combine a solid background in the healthcare and administrative field with software development.
+My main goal is to merge my knowledge of healthcare and business with technology to design digital solutions that optimize clinical, hospital, and business management.

-I am highly organized, detail-oriented, and fully adapted to remote work dynamics under Agile (Scrum) methodologies.
+I am resourceful and organized, with experience working remotely under Agile (Scrum) methodologies.

-*   🎓 **Education:** Associate Degree in Multiplatform Application Development (DAM) | Background in Medicine (UB) and Dental Technology.
+*   🎓 **Education:** DAM | Dental Technician | Some years of Medicine studies (UB).
-*   🚀 **Areas of Interest:** Web and mobile application development within the healthcare sector (eHealth) and finding solutions to business digitalization challenges.
+*   🚀 **Areas of Interest:** Web and mobile application development applied to the healthcare sector (eHealth), and finding solutions to corporate digitalization challenges.
 *   💼 **Professional Network:** Let's connect on my [LinkedIn Profile](https://linkedin.com/in/gemmasinma).

 ---